 The Founding of Sweet Readers

-Observing the profound impact on both Sophie and the adult participants, I consulted a geriatrician who encouraged us to build a training program based on Sophie's interactions.
-We collaborated with artists, educators, and medical professionals to develop a curriculum, launching our first pilot at the American Folk Art Museum in April 2011.
+Observing the profound impact on both Sophie and the adult participants, Karen consulted a geriatrician who encouraged her to build a training program based on Sophie’s interactions.
+Karen and Sophie collaborated with artists, educators, and medical professionals to develop the Sweet Readers Method of Creative Human Engagement and launched the first pilot at the American Folk Art Museum in April 2011.

-Within six months, we expanded to MoMA, The Jewish Museum and The Metropolitan Museum of Art.
-These partnerships helped us refine our methodology, focusing on the power of community and intergenerational engagement.
-We tested our model across diverse socioeconomic settings, partnering with schools and eldercare centers to support participants with varying stages of Alzheimer's and other forms of dementia.
+Within six months, Sweet Readers expanded to MoMA, The Jewish Museum and The Metropolitan Museum of Art.
+These partnerships, along with collaborators and the founding Sweet Readers, helped to refine the methodology, focusing on the power of community and intergenerational engagement.
+Karen and Sophie tested the model with a variety of schools and eldercare centers to support adults with varying stages of Alzheimer’s and other forms of dementia and students from diverse backgrounds with different ways of learning.

 Dorothy, Karen, and Sophie - three generations